 For the phase-locked stimulation paradigm, identified peaks did not always trigger a stimulation response.
 In a recording with 3830 identified peaks, 3818 of those peaks triggered a stimulation response.
 The stimulation responses were then subdivided into hits (stimulation delivered during the depolarizing phase) and misses (those that were delivered past the depolarizing phase).
 3372 peaks were classified as hits while 446 peaks were classified as misses.
 OMNI-BIC's performance of the phase-locked paradigm was further assessed through characterizing latency between a triggering peak and onset of stimulation.
-The median latency for the phase-locked paradigm was 21.80 ms with most latencies ranging from 20.06 ms to 23.34 ms. 5 exceptions were logged, all were classified as type II.
+The median latency for the phase-locked paradigm was 21.80 ms with most latencies ranging from 20.06 ms to 23.34 ms. Five type II exceptions were logged.